Murphy316/mdfile/docs/README.md

 This solution is a react.js based client that consumes a DataBC API.

-<em>Capstone2020 is an application that provides a starter-kit for BC Gov programme areas to launch a user installable mobile app with the ability to deliver information to users, or to collect information from users as part of a digital solution.
-This guide is a designed as a series of tutorials.</em>
+<em>Capstone2020 is an application that provides a starter-kit for BC Gov program areas to launch a user-installable mobile app with the ability to deliver information to users or to collect information from users as part of a digital solution.
+This guide is designed as a series of tutorials.</em>

 ## Prerequisites
-It is assumed that your team is familiar with modern web based programming languages and techniques.
+It is assumed that your team is familiar with modern web-based programming languages and techniques.
 This solution was developed using:

 * [react.js](https://reactjs.org/docs/getting-started.html) framework and,